Hidden website menus hurt revenue

 During the last few years there has seen the growing demand for mobile interfaces that have poor compatibility with desktop versions.
 The hidden navigation is one thing that confuses UX designers and corporate website owners.

 We repeated some tests to prove to our clients that using the hidden navigation in UX design is less user-friendly on the desktop.
 Results were surprising.
-That is why our team of web designers decided to share their experience to help in understanding the need for hidden navigation.
+That is why our team of UI/UX designers decided to share their experience to help in understanding the need for hidden navigation.

 About our method of testing the hidden navigation